EMERGENCY AC REPAIR

-Learn the 7 critical warning signs that your air conditioner is about to break down.
-Birmingham homeowners: catch these early and save on emergency repairs.
+Learn the 7 warning signs your air conditioner is about to break down.
+Birmingham homeowners: catch these early and avoid costly emergency repairs.

 Your air conditioning system does not just stop working without warning.
 In our experience servicing thousands of homes across the Birmingham metro area, we have found that every AC failure is preceded by warning signs, sometimes subtle, sometimes obvious, that homeowners often overlook or dismiss.
 Recognizing these signs early can mean the difference between a scheduled, affordable repair and a full emergency breakdown during the worst possible time.